Lenerystia/Character-relationships_v2/README.md

 ## Roadmap

-- adding forms to add characters and relationships
+- forms to add characters and relationships
 - editing characters and relationships
 - individual pages for every character
 - individual graphs relation for every character (example: Main character have relation with him, him and him)
+- family tree
 - and more (someday I will write)